-- if an executor dies or becomes unwilling to act as executor or becomes unsuitable due to age, ill health or for any other reason;
+- if an executor dies, becomes unwilling to act as executor or becomes unsuitable due to age, ill health or for any other reason

-- if you have specifically left any property which you subsequently sell or give away, or put in trust or into a partnership, or which changes its character or name.
-This applies particularly to specifically bequeathed shares in a company which restructures its share capital;
+- if you have specifically left any property which you subsequently sell, give away, put in trust or into a partnership, or which changes its character or name.
+(This applies particularly to specifically bequeathed shares in a company which restructures its share capital)

-If you wish to change your will or revoke it or make a new will without informing your husband or wife or partner, you may do so, but you should consult a solicitor.
-Each of you is free at any time to revoke your will and make a new will in completely different terms without consulting or informing the other.
-We emphasise that if one of you does decide to make a new will without informing the other, and consults us about it, our ethical duty will prevent us from drafting the new will for you and, further, will require us to tell the other of you about your intentions.
+You may revoke or make a new will in different terms without consulting or informing your husband, wife, or partner.
+We emphasise however that if one of you takes this action and consults us about it, our ethical duty will prevent us from drafting the new will for you.
+Furthermore, we will be required us to tell the other of you about your intentions.

-If you later wish to make a list, letter or other document which relates to your affairs after your death, you should consult a solicitor.
-The danger is that it may not be clear whether the document is intended to be testamentary in nature (that is, a will or codicil), and litigation about the status of the document may result.
+If you later wish to make a list, letter or other document which relates to your affairs after your death, consult a solicitor.
+The danger is that it may not be clear whether the document is intended to be testamentary (that is, a will or codicil), and litigation about the status of the document may result.